All About Vitamins

 Vitamin A

-print page print this page Email email this page
+print page print the page Email email the page Follow VitalHealthZone on Twitter Bookmark and Share

 Why vitamin A is good for you

-Vitamin A is essential for healthy eyes as it helps the eyes to function properly in all conditions, even the dark and it prevents a leading case of blindness in the elderly called age-related macular degeneration (ARMD).
+Vitamin A is essential for healthy eyes as it helps the eyes to function properly in all conditions, even the dark.
+Vitamin A is essential in preventing night blindness.

 Vitamin A helps the immune system fight infection and illness by helping the epithelial tissues (the cells that make up the skin, line the mouth, nose, eyes, throat, lungs, digestive and urinary tracts and which keep out infective agents) grow and repair themselves.
 Without enough vitamin A, these cells become stiff, dry and much more likely to let their guard down and when that happens, germs can easily pass through them and into the body.